top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 ## Duckiebot setup notes {#demo-template-duckiebot-setup}

 Duckiebots need to have all the dependencies installed.
 Use the fleet level communication setup developed by the fleet-communication team.
-To do this checkout the branch `devel-fleet-planning-comms` and navigate into the folder `catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies`.
+To do this checkout the branch `devel-fleet-planning` and navigate into the folder `catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies`.
 Now identify the name of wlan interface on by running: `ifconfig`.
 It is probably named `wlan0`.
 The next step is to run the install script as follows:

-	install_fleet_messaging <wlan_interface> <ip_address>
+	./install_fleet_messaging <wlan_interface> <ip_address>

 Where `<wlan_interface>` is the name of the wlan interface as found with `ifconfig` and `<ip_address>` is a randomly chosen IP address of the form 192.168.x.x/24.
 Make sure that you run this install script with different IP adresses for each duckiebot that takes part in the demo.

+As a last step, ensure that all the duckiebots are connected to the same wifi network.

-## Master Laptop setup notes ¢#demo-fleet-planning-master-laptop-setup}
+## Master Laptop setup notes {#demo-fleet-planning-master-laptop-setup}

 For the demo to run you need one laptop that is in the same network as all the duckiebots and runs the central planning node.
 All duckiebots report their location to that node.
 With that information it plans which duckiebot picks up which customer.
 To receive this messages, the laptop also needs the fleet level communication setup.
 Perform the same steps as you just did on each duckiebot on the laptop.
-Running of the install script should take much less time.
+(I.e. follow the instruction in the "Duckiebot setup notes" section.
+Running the installation script takes less time on the laptop than on the duckiebot.

 ## Pre-flight checklist {#demo-template-pre-flight}